mokonzi131/college-scraper/README.md

 If you need more time and would like to reschedule for later this week, that's fine too - let me know whatever you need

 And if you'd rather do this offline, as a standard coding challenge that you do at your leisure, that's fine too

+## TODO

+Fetch the list, persist, show to JIM
+Pull them all at once - pull them paginated